arynkh/snippetbox/README.md

 # Snippetbox

 A simple Go web application to manage and display snippets of text.
+This project is all based on the standard library.

 Developed by following the <a href="https://lets-go.alexedwards.net">Let's Go book by Alex Edwards.</a>